License Revocation or Suspension

-Depending on the state, the particular traffic offense on which the suspension or revocation will be based, or both, the decision to suspend or revoke a driver’s license may be required or within the discretion of the person or entity authorized to suspend or revoke the license.
+Depending on the state, the particular traffic offense on which a suspension or revocation will be based, or both, the decision to suspend or revoke a driver’s license may be required or be left to the discretion of the person or entity authorized to suspend or revoke a license.
+Basically, it may be a possibility in your case.
 In all states, driver’s license revocation or suspension can have a serious impact on one’s life and should not be taken lightly.
-Contact Weiland Upton in Richmond to schedule an appointment with an attorney who can explain the laws and regulations governing license revocation or suspension in Virginia.
+Contact The Weiland Firm, PLC in Richmond to schedule an appointment with an attorney who can explain the laws and regulations governing license revocation or suspension in Virginia.

 License Revocation versus Suspension

-License revocation is ordered to both discipline the driver and to protect the public.
-Revocation is usually permanent; that means the driver’s license cannot be reinstate and after the term of revocation required by law has passed, a new license must be issued before driving privileges can be restored.
+License revocation is ordered for two reasons – to discipline the driver and to protect the public.
+Revocation is usually permanent too.
+That means the driver’s license cannot be reinstated.
+After the term of revocation required by law has passed, a new license must be issued before driving privileges can be restored.
 Additionally, revocation typically requires a reinstatement hearing and an examination before a new license will be issued.

-Suspension, on the other, is usually temporary, and a new license is not required to reinstate driving privileges.
-A suspended driver’s license can be reinstated by correcting the violation that caused the suspension (by obtaining proper insurance coverage, for example) or by paying a fine and waiting for the term of suspension required by law to pass.
+Suspension, on the other hand, is usually temporary and acquiring a new license is not required to reinstate one’s driving privileges.
+A suspended driver’s license can be reinstated by correcting the violation that caused the suspension – by obtaining proper insurance coverage, for example – or by paying a fine and waiting for the term of suspension required by law to pass.

 Grounds for Revocation or Suspension